mjassen/mzz-stat/readme.txt

 = How to get support for the plugin? =

-Right now the primary support should be through the plugin's github issues page here:https://github.com/mjassen/mzz-stat/issues , or, if accepted to the .org plugins repository, then the primary support will instead be through the .org plugins support forum page.
+The primary support is through the plugin's WordPress.org support forums page: https://wordpress.org/support/plugin/mzz-stat

 = How to get/download the plugin? =

+The current version of the plugin can be downloaded from its page here on WordPress.org: https://wordpress.org/plugins/mzz-stat/

+= Where else to get/download the plugin? =

-The current version of the plugin can be downloaded from its Github page here: https://github.com/mjassen/mzz-stat/archive/master.zip
+The current version can also be downloaded from its Github page here: https://github.com/mjassen/mzz-stat/archive/master.zip